 Vivenna just shook her head.
 There was no way to explain.
-They passed the palace, joining the crowd who was waiting to enter the arena-like building that was their designation.
+They passed the palace, approaching the arena.
 Vivenna had, of course, been tutored about the structure.
-Central to the lives of the Hallandren gods was entertainment--one, after all, couldn’t expect gods to do anything useful with their time.
-Most often, the Returned were entertained inside their palaces.
-Occasionally, however, other forms of entertainment were was provided on the courtyard green.
+Central to the lives of the Hallandren gods was entertainment.
+After all, one couldn’t expect gods to do anything useful with their time.

 However, for particular events, there was the arena.
 Vivenna frowned, remembering some of the things that were supposed to pass for entertainment in the building.
 This day, however, she needn’t worry about that--for while the arena was a place of entertainment, it was also the location of Hallandren legislative debates.
 Today, politics would be the center of attention, as priests of various gods argued for the sport of their deities.

 Vivenna and Peprin waited their turn as the people crowded around the arena entrance.
 As they did, Vivenna glanced to the side, toward another gateway, wondering why nobody used it.
 The answer was manifest as a figure approached.
-He was surrounded by servants, some carrying a canopy over the man despite the fact that the rain had stopped.
+He was surrounded by servants, some carrying a canopy.
 All were dressed in blue and silver, matching their leader, who stood a good head taller than the others.

-And he gave off a BioChromatic aura like she’d never seen--though, admittedly, she’d only been able to see them for a few hours.
+And he gave off a BioChromatic aura like Vivenna had never seen--though, admittedly, she’d only been able to see them for a few hours.
+The bubble of enhanced color around him was enormous--it extended some thirty feet on either side.

-He didn’t glow.
-It was like before; he created a bubble of enhanced color around him.
-Yet, this bubble was enormous.
-A person had to get within a couple of feet to be affected by Vivenna’s aura.
-However, this god made colors brighter some thirty feet away.
-Plus, those colors were far more vibrant, even, than the ones Vivenna inspired

 To her senses granted by the First Heightening, the god’s Breath registered as infinite.
 Undistinguishable.
-Something outside the understanding of regular Breath determinations, yet similar to them at the same time.
+Something outside the understanding of even her Heightenings.
 For the first time, Vivenna could see that there was something different about Returned.
-They weren’t just regular Awakeners, with Breath that had been bought or extorted.
+They weren’t like Awakeners.
 They were alien.
-Men who had died and, for some reason, come back to life.

-The god passed the crowd, then entered the arena through the open gateway Vivenna had noticed before.
-And, as she watched, her awe wore off.
+The god entered the arena through the open gateway Vivenna had noticed before.
+And, as she watched him, her awe wore off.
 There was an arrogance to this man’s posture, a dismissiveness about the way he entered freely while others waited their turn at a small, cramped opening.
 Even Vivenna’s father, the king, displayed no such haughtiness.

-To keep him alive, Vivenna thought, he has to absorb a person’s Breath each day.
+To keep him alive, Vivenna thought, he has to absorb a person’s Breath each week.

 Her awe slowly turned to revulsion.
-Color and beauty couldn’t cover up that lavish conceit, nor could it hide the man’s parasitic sins.
+Color and beauty couldn’t cover up such lavish conceit, nor could it hide parasitic sins.
 There was nothing wrong with BioChroma, and nothing evil about being a Returned.
-It was the way the Hallandren people used such things that was so wrong.
+It was the way the Hallandren people used such things that were wrong.

 The god disappeared into the arena.
-Vivenna stood, thinking for a time on her own BioChroma and what it meant.
+Vivenna waited, thinking for a time on her own BioChroma and what it meant.
 She was completely shocked, then, when a man beside her suddenly lifted off the ground.